maxDepa/ygo-stats/README.md

 # In this fork
 My name is Massimo and I'm a Game Developer from Italy.
-I forked this repo in order to fix a problem that I found using the software (based on old urls).
+I forked this repo in order to fix some problems that I found using the software.
 Also, I took this opportunity to learn Python better, therefore I'm refactoring almost all the code to better match my liking and programming preferences.

-23/07/2024
+Problems fixed:

+- Corrected old URLs
+- Handled the case where a decklists doesn't have a Side Deck.

 # ygo-stats